-Almost all retailers opposed the proposed rules.
+Almost all retailers that made submissions on the consultation paper opposed the proposed rules, and all retailer submissions on the draft determination supported the Commission's decision not to make a draft rule.
 Most retailers did not consider the proposed rules would be effective in reducing transfer times and increasing customer confidence, compared to actions that are currently taking place and will continue in the future (for example the existing option of a special read and the introduction of advanced meters).
 They did not consider that the proposed rules would address chronic access issues, and suggested that uptake of a new estimated read option may be low.
 Comments on these issues are set out below.